codingkatas/generator-angular/readme.md

 This is only a side-project that I can only work on when I have some free time, and so there are still a lot of stuff I need to do to make this project "Production-quality".

+* Update Gruntfile.js to have all modules' files included
 * Update the unit tests
-* Module overwrite prompt ONLY WORKS ONCE
 * Support generation of npmrc and bowerrc with proxies entered from the prompt
-* Update Gruntfile.js to have all modules' files included
 * Support Angular UI-router
 * Update CoffeeScript templates (not using coffee right now so this is low priority)
 * Remove prompts for overwrite of bower.json, package.json and modulesConfig.json